 Chest pain and rapid heartbeat.
 These symptoms can be related to lung or heart problems, even serious ones like a heart attack.
 But they also can be symptoms of depression and anxiety, what doctors call "anxious depression."
 These chest pains can often be chronic in those suffering from depression, but may be felt suddenly in those suffering from anxiety.
-If you are having these symptoms, see a doctor right away to rule out serious heart or lung problems.
+If you are having these symptoms, see a doctor right away to rule out serious heart, gastrointestinal, or lung problems.

 There is a complex and close biological relationship between depression, anxiety, and the heart, research shows.
 Depression has been linked to heart disease.
 When you are under stress or having a panic attack, the body releases stress hormones like cortisol as part of our natural "fight or flight" response.
 These hormones can trigger physical symptoms like chest pain and a rapid heartbeat that may feel like a heart attack.

 Could your chest pain and rapid heartbeat be related to depression?
 One way to find out is to keep a symptom diary.
 Print out this symptom diary, and fill it out.
 Then take it to your doctor to discuss what may be causing your symptoms.